DTJF/fbdoc/src/doc/Options.md

 |            `*.bas` | all files matching the pattern `*.bas` in the current folder         |
 |      `../src/*.bi` | all files matching the pattern `*.bi` in the working folder `../src` |

-Whereat the current directory is the folder fb-doc was executed in.
+Whereat the current directory is the folder \Proj was executed in.
 And the working folder is the directory specified by the path part of the file specification.
 The later can either be a relative path (as in the examples above) or an absolute path (starting with "/" on UNIX-like